 The databases listed in this box may not include the current version of a country's constitution.
 If it is important that you refer to the current version, ensure you access constitutions from the individual countries' official government legislation websites.
 Also note that English translations will rarely be official.

-Democratic Decay Resource (DEM-DEC) is a global resource containing a range of materials related to the incremental deterioration of democratic rule worldwide ('democratic decay').
-The site includes a very useful bibliography of published research on democratic decay.
+Demoptimism is a global resource containing a range of materials related to the deterioration and renewal of democratic rule worldwide.
 The bibliography is updated regularly based on new additions and suggestions from users of the site.

 The annual Global Constitutionalism Seminar is a forum where some of the world’s foremost jurists discuss the most important legal issues of the day with leading academic lawyers.
 The Seminar brings together a small group of Supreme Court and Constitutional Court judges from around the world and Yale Law School faculty members.